-Born in Pakistan, Farooq Chaudhry enjoyed an international professional dance career in the eighties and nineties.
+Farooq (he/him), born in Pakistan, enjoyed an international professional dance career in the eighties and nineties.
 He was awarded an Asian Achievement Award for his work as a dancer in 1988.

-After retiring from dancing in 1999 he completed an MA in Arts Management from City University.
+After retiring from dancing in 1999, he completed an MA in Arts Management from City University.
 A year later he teamed up with Akram Khan and co-founded Akram Khan Company.
-As the company producer, Chaudhry puts creativity at the heart of his leadership style, forming innovative business models to support Khan’s artistic ambitions.
-Their partnership has made the company one of the world’s most foremost and successful dance companies.
+As the company producer, Farooq puts creativity at the heart of his leadership style, forming innovative business models to support Khan’s artistic ambitions.
+Their partnership has made the Company one of the world’s most foremost and successful dance companies.

-In addition to his work for Akram Khan Company, Chaudhry became the International Creative Producer for China’s national dance icon Yang Liping since January 2016.
-He was also Creative Producer for English National Ballet in October 2013 – 2017 and was instrumental in supporting Tamara Rojo in shaping her vision.
+In addition to his work for Akram Khan Company, he has became the International Creative Producer for China’s national dance icon Yang Liping since January 2016.
+He was also Creative Producer for English National Ballet in October 2013 – 2017, and was instrumental in supporting Tamara Rojo in shaping her vision.

-Early 2019 Chaudhry was awarded an OBE for his services to dance.
-In addition, during July this year he also became a board member for Tate.
+Early 2019, he was awarded an OBE for his services to dance.
+And during July 2019, he also became a board member for Tate.